Setting up a video call

 Step 4: Handling termination and starting the call

-// finally we will start the call
+// Finally we will start the call

-conf.startCall()
+await conf.startCall()

 conf.on("sessionTerminated", () => {

-// the call has ended
+// The call has ended

 local = null